Application Process

 Initiating the Application

-Before any exterior work can be undertaken on any property located within the Vieux Carré Historic District, the property owner, owner’s representative, lessee, architect or contractor must first make application to the Vieux Carré Commission (VCC), specifying the anticipated work and the present and proposed use and/or treatment of the property before obtaining a permit from the Commission.
-Applications must be submitted in OneStop.
+Before any exterior work can be undertaken on any property located within the Vieux Carré Historic District, the property owner, owner’s representative, lessee, architect or contractor must first make application to the Vieux Carré Commission (VCC), specifying the anticipated work, the current and proposed use and/or treatment of the property.

 Processing by Staff

-Upon submission of the application, the Commission’s staff review the work proposed.
-If the staff determines that the application is for ordinary maintenance and repair or for work which conforms with adopted Commission policies for which the staff has the authority to approve, the staff issues a permit, usually within five to seven (5-7) working days.
+Upon submission of the application, the Commission’s staff will review the work proposed.
+If the staff determines that the application is for ordinary maintenance and repair or for work which conforms with adopted Commission policies for which the staff has the authority to approve, the staff issues a permit, usually within two to seven (2-7) working days, depending on the scope of the proposed work.
 Please refer to the VCC Design Guidelines for details regarding the work staff is authorized to approve, or review the chart below for quick reference.

-If the staff determines work does not conform to policies or is of a nature for which the staff lacks approval authority, the application goes to the Architectural Committee for review at its next meeting, provided that the application is received no later than two weeks prior to that meeting.
-This time is required for the preparation of staff reports.
+If the staff determines proposed work does not conform to design guidelines or is of a nature for which the staff lacks approval authority, the application goes to the Architectural Committee (AC) for review at its next bi-monthly meeting, provided that the application is received no later than two weeks prior to that meeting.
+(This time is required for the preparation of staff reports.)

 Architectural Committee Review

-At the Architectural Committee Meeting, members either approve applications or formulate a recommendation to the full Commission on those proposals which require Commission review and approval.
-Applicants will be notified in writing of Architectural Committee actions and recommendations.
+At the Architectural Committee Meeting, members either approve applications, formulate a recommendation to the full Commission on those proposals which require Commission review and approval, or defer the matter back to the applicant for requisite modifications to the proposal.
 Please refer to the VCC Administrative Procedures for details regarding the work the Committee is authorized to approve.

 Any action of the Committee may be appealed by the applicant to the Commission within thirty (30) days of the date that the VCC notifies the applicant, in writing, of its actions.
-The matter will be heard before the full Commission at its next monthly Commission meeting.
+The matter would then be heard before the full Commission at its next monthly Commission hearing .

 Full Commission Assessment

-When an application goes to a full Commission meeting, after a staff presentation and public comment, the Commission votes in public to either approve, deny or defer action on the application.
-The applicant is notified in writing of the Commission's decision.
+When an application goes to a full Commission hearing, after a staff presentation and public comment, the Commission discusses and votes in public to either approve, deny or defer action on the application.
 Please refer to the VCC Administrative Procedures for details regarding the work the Commission is authorized to approve.

 Any action of the Commission may be appealed by the applicant to the New Orleans City Council within thirty (30) days of the date that the Commission notifies the applicant, in writing, of its actions.
 When a proposed demolition is involved, the Commission usually requires that said proposal lay over for one month before taking final action.

-Agendas for both Architectural Committee and Commission meetings are sent to the applicant, the property owner and the architect.
-Also copies of the agenda are available at the Commission's office during the week prior to the meeting or online.
-All Architectural Committee and Commission meetings are open to the public
+Copies of respective agendas are available during the week prior to the meeting online.
+All Architectural Committee and Commission meetings are open to the public.
+Public comment is welcome at the hearing.

 Submission Requirements